 Where to Buy Cheap Irons?

-These are the most affordable steam irons we’re researched and they are all available online through Amazon.
+These are the most affordable steam irons we’re researched and they are all available online at Amazon.

-If it’s faulty, leaking or just doesn’t feel like you hoped it would, you get to return it and try again.
+If it’s faulty, leaking or just doesn’t feel like you hoped it would, you could always return it and try again.